 Your dog is your best friend — so when you notice they have a new lump or bump, it’s natural to feel worried.
 Don’t jump to conclusions about their health too quickly, though.
-Fetch by The Dodo’s on-staff vet Dr. Aliya McCullough shares the different types of lumps on dogs and what they mean.
+Fetch’s on-staff vet Dr. Aliya McCullough shares the different types of lumps on dogs and what they mean.

 Always check in with your doctor if you find a lump on your dog.
 Some common causes of lumps and bumps on dogs are: